 6-12 Months Before Graduation

 Find a faculty member who is willing to serve as your adviser.
 Generally, the best bet is to consider a professor whom you have already had for a class so that you have a sense of the his/her interests, style, and personality.
 In addition, faculty members are often more willing to advise students whom they already know.
+But it is also important that your adviser has academic expertise in the subject you want to research.
+In many cases, MALS students work on projects that their previous instructors are not really familiar with.
+In those cases, it is best to look for an adviser elsewhere in the Rutgers system.
+Any Rutgers faculty member at any campus can be your adviser.
+They are not required to, so it will be your job to convince a faculty member that you know what your are doing.
 If you have trouble finding an adviser, please consult the program director for help.

 Final Semester Before Graduation